 Electronic air cleaners are more advanced than mechanical cleaners because they attract and trap particles with an electrostatic charge.
 When the air moves through the electronic air cleaner, the harmful particles are charged by an ionizer and separated from the clean air that is circulated back into the home.
 Electronic air cleaners are more expensive overall because of this technology and the cost of the energy it takes to run them.

 While they are better at trapping smaller particles, electronic cleaners are not as efficient as mechanical filters when removing larger particles.
 Some homeowners prefer to use a combination of both systems to purify the indoor air, but cost is a major consideration for many people.
 Depending on your needs, a mechanical air cleaner on its own may be your best option.

 Air Cleaner Installation

-At Wall Heating & Air, we care about the health and safety of our customers, and we make sure that our Atlanta metro area customers are satisfied with all of our products and services.
+At Wall Heating & Air, we care about the health and safety of our customers, and we make sure that our Lawrenceville metro area customers are satisfied with all of our products and services.
 If you are concerned about the quality of your indoor air, call us today to ask about our products and how we can improve the air quality inside your home.